-Students may receive technical support by emailing support@chiu.edu or calling 800-860-1543 x.
+Students may receive technical support by emailing support@chiu.edu or IT@chiu.edu or calling 800-860-1543 x.
 110. The students' email will be answered in approximately two business days.
 The Executive VP supervises the technical support.
 Students may file complaints to the Executive VP if needed.